spectrocloud/librarium/docs/docs-content/integrations/verified_packs.md

 :::info

-Your Spectro Cloud Palette subscription covers access to our Support team and product updates.
+Palette paid subscriptions cover access to our Support team and product updates.

 :::